jamescherti/easysession.el/README.md

   (add-hook 'emacs-startup-hook #'easysession-save-mode 99))
 ```

+Note that:
-Note that `easysession-load-including-geometry` is not necessary after Emacs is loaded if you do not wish EasySession to move or resize the Emacs frame.
+- `easysession-load-including-geometry` is not necessary after Emacs is loaded if you do not wish EasySession to move or resize the Emacs frame.
+- The `easysession-save-mode` ensures that the current session is automatically saved.

 ## Usage